Google claims 'quantum supremacy'; others say hold on a qubit

 "For those of us working in science and technology, it's the 'hello world' moment we've been waiting for - the most meaningful milestone to date in the quest to date to make quantum computing a reality," Pichai wrote in a blog here

 Google developed a microprocessor, named Sycamore, that packs a total of 54 qubits.
-Measuring about 10 mm across, it is made using aluminum and indium parts sandwiched between two silicon wafers.
+Measuring about 10 mm across, it is made using aluminium and indium parts sandwiched between two silicon wafers.

 In their experiment, the researchers were able to get 53 of the qubits - connected to each other in a lattice pattern - to interact in a so-called quantum state.